 Do you think that using “FREE” in the subject line will impact your deliverability or do you think Monday mornings are the best time to send your emails?
 Think twice!

 These are just myths!
 Email marketing works differently for different brands and industries.
-Hence, we Monks bust some of the most dominating myths of email marketing and enlighten you with the path to successful email marketing.
+Hence, we Uplers bust some of the most dominating myths of email marketing and enlighten you with the path to successful email marketing.

 As per Hubspot, Tablets are highest used in the age group 30 to 44!
 As per Guardian, Tablets usage jumped by 12% in just a year, for 65 to 74 year olds.